 Ease of Use, Flexibility for Changes, Reduced Development Costs

 The solution’s templates and objects have significantly streamlined engineering efforts throughout the project, according to Oscar Saco of integrator Abantia Sistemas & Telecom.
 “In the design stage, templates were defined above each group of objects, covering up to four levels and allowing for changes without modifying each element.
 Template scripts defined behavior for all objects, so system modifications can be made safely and easily.
 Navigation is hierarchical by area, plant, and facilities, even covering highly detailed facilities within each zone.
 In addition, all communications with PLCs and servers are performed in real time, as is the creation of graphics requested by users.
 A search tool facilitates the location of objects.”

 Carlos Rivas of EMTE Sistemas agrees.
 “Without AVEVA, it definitely would have been more difficult to obtain the level of integration that we have today.
 It ensures a process, for whichever airport, is handled in the same way and avoids duplication of work.”

 Jordi Oliva of integrator Abantia Sistemas & Telecom adds that the models, templates and objects have “significantly reduced development costs and subsequent maintenance, while at the same time fully ensuring the integration of all operations.”

 Scalability and Compatibility

-Beginning in 2000 with InTouch HMI, over the course of the expansion project, AENA has migrated to Application Server and now to System Platform.
+Beginning in 2000 with InTouch HMI, and over the course of the expansion project, AENA has migrated from Application Server and now to System Platform.
 Each new technology release supported the advancement of the airport project.